 The Pfingstegg station high above Grindelwald, on the Mettenberg, between the Eiger and the Wetterhorn is the starting point for this easy hike.
-You can comofortably glide up by cable car from Grindelwald in about 5 min.
-Various hikes start from the Pfingstegg, for example the mountain hike to the Bäregg hut (takes about 1,5 hours).
+You can comfortably glide up by cable car from Grindelwald in about 5 min.
+(The cable car opens on the 5th of June) Various hikes start from the Pfingstegg, for example the mountain hike to the Bäregg hut (takes about 1,5 hours).
 Or you can hike down into the valley, as on this tour.
-If you aren't in a hurry, you can also stop at the Pfingstegg mountain restaurant before the descent.
-Take in the view of Grindelwald valley and enjoy one of the authentic Swiss dishes.

 From the Pfingstegg mountain station you make your way back to the valley.
 The trail takes you to the «Marmorbruch» (former mining site of Grindelwald, now there's a restaurant).
 After that, you'll get to the glacier gorge, an impressive remnant of the Lower Grindelwald Glacier.
 A nice and cool spot for when it's hot outside.

-From the glacier gorge you can walk back to the village centre in about 20 minutes.
-Or you can treat yourself to a drink in the restaurant and then take the local bus back.
+From the glacier gorge you can walk back to the village centre in about 20 minutes, or you can take the local bus.

 If you want to be sporty: Pfingstegg can be reached on foot from Grindelwald in about 1,5 hours.

-For family & fun: There's a toboggan run on Pfingstegg.
+For family & fun: There's a toboggan run and a Fly Line on Pfingstegg.
 Enjoy the ride.